 The UNI Physics Department is home to the highly successful Physics Resources and Instructional Strategies for Motivating Students (PRISMS) program – a high school physics curriculum and professional development program that utilizes a learning cycle pedagogy.
 The PRISMS PLUS curriculum, an updated and enhanced version of PRISMS, as well as Modeling Instruction have been used extensively in teacher preparation and professional development.
 UNI Science Education Update Conference for secondary science teachers is offered each spring in collaboration with all science departments including the Physics Department.

-The UNI Physics Department provides various Outreach opportunities including the State of Iowa and UNI/Area Education Agency (AEA) 267 Regional Competitions for high school physics students held at UNI each spring.
-Over 250 students from 20 different schools participate in each competition.
-A UNI Science Education Update Conference for secondary science teachers is offered each spring in collaboration with Science Education and all science departments.
+The UNI Physics Department provides various outreach opportunities including the State of Iowa and UNI/Central Rivers Area Education Agency (AEA) Regional Competitions for high school physics students held at UNI each spring.
+Over 200 students from 20 different schools participate in each competition.